Fontina: Description

-Terroir and flavour

-The distinct flavour of Fontina from Aosta Valley is intrinsically linked to the concept of terroir, reflecting the unique botanical diversity of the high-altitude alpine pastures where the Valdostana cows graze.
-The milk's quality is influenced by the rich flora, which includes hundreds of different plant species.

-Among these species, Alpine clover (Trifolium alpinum) is particularly significant.
-An ethnobotanical study in the Aosta Valley documented the traditional knowledge that T. alpinum is an excellent fodder that "makes milk fatter and fontina cheese delicious".
-This belief is supported by scientific analysis.
-Studies on traditional semi-hard cheeses from the region have shown that milk from cows grazing on pastures dominated by Trifolium alpinum produces cheese with a distinct chemical profile.
-These cheeses contain reliable biomarkers, including higher levels of specific odd-chain fatty acids and a unique hydrocarbon ratio, that directly link them to the clover-rich diet.
-Additionally, the plant's potent fragrance, derived from a complex blend of volatile organic compounds, is transferred from the forage to the milk, contributing to the unique aroma of the final cheese.

 Recipes

 Young fontina has a softer texture and can be suitable for fondue.
 Fonduta alla valdostana (in Italian) or Fondue à la valdôtaine (in French) is a traditional dish of fontina whipped with milk, eggs, and truffles.
 Mature fontina is a hard cheese, and still melts well.

-A good pairing is Nebbiolo, a red wine with flavors of wild cherry and truffles.
+Once suggested is a pairing with the Italian red wine grape variety Nebbiolo, which can have cherry, truffle, rose, and earthy notes.

 Generic nature of fontina

 In 1986, the U.S. Trademark Trial and Appeal Board ruled that "fontina" was the generic name of a type of cheese "rather than a certification mark indicating regional origin, in view of the fact that non-certified producers outside that region use the term to identify non-certified cheeses".
-Today, fontina is produced in countries around the world, including the United States, Denmark, Sweden, Quebec, France, and Argentina.
+Today, fontina is produced in countries around the world, including the United States, Denmark, Sweden, Canada, France, and Argentina.